 Treatment

-Treating TB requires long-term use of antibiotics, typically for at least six months.
-The standard treatment for new, uncomplicated TB cases includes a combination of four antibiotics: isoniazid, rifampicin, ethambutol and pyrazinamide.
-The exact treatment may vary depending on the resistance profile of the bacteria, the form of TB (latent or active), and whether it is a primary infection or a retreatment.
+Treatment of TB requires long-term antibiotic use, typically for at least six months.
+The standard treatment for new, uncomplicated TB cases involves a combination of four antibiotics: isoniazid, rifampicin, ethambutol, and pyrazinamide.
+The specific treatment may vary depending on the resistance profile of the bacteria, the form of TB (latent or active), and whether it is a primary infection or a relapse.

 Prevention